 What does the law say about driving with arthritis?

-It's unlikely that a person with arthritis would be asked to take another driving test, but you may be issued your license for a shorter period or need to adapt you car with special controls.
+It's unlikely that a person with arthritis would be asked to retake their driving test, but you may be issued your licence for a shorter period or you may need to adapt your car with special controls.

 If your doctor tells you to stop driving because of your medical condition, you must send your licence to the DVLA.

 Some people with arthritis ask if they have to wear a seat belt.
 By law, you must wear a seat belt unless you have a medical exemption.
 It's better to adapt the seat and seat belt height for your comfort.
 There are also adaptations available if you find it difficult to fasten your seat belt.
 Ask your occupational therapist about these.